· 3 min read

 • Bread: Soft crustless shokupan, untoasted, kept cold

-• Texture: The springy snap of the shrimp against the soft loaf
+• Texture: The springy snap of the shrimp against the soft loaf, the only firm note

-• Add-ins: Sometimes chopped egg, cucumber, or a little celery
+• Add-ins: Sometimes chopped egg, diced cucumber, or a little celery

 • Country: Japan · a kissaten and konbini salad sando

-Halve a shrimp sando and the cut face reads like a tamago sando that went to sea: the same crustless shokupan, the same pale slick of kewpie, only the filling is pink-flecked and studded with rough pieces of poached shrimp where the egg would be.
-It is a cold salad sando, built and chilled, never near a fryer.
-The shrimp are simmered briefly in salted water until they curl and firm, lifted out before they toughen, then chopped, some pieces kept large enough to hold their bite, and turned through the mayonnaise into a cool, loose salad.
-That salad goes thick between two slices of soft white loaf with the crusts trimmed off, and the whole thing waits in the cold until it is eaten.
-The first thing the bite gives you is the soft loaf, and the second is the spring of the shrimp.
+Poached shrimp, chopped and folded into kewpie mayonnaise, spread thick between trimmed slices of soft white shokupan.
+The shrimp are simmered briefly in salted water until they curl and firm, lifted out before they toughen, then cut up with some pieces left large enough to keep their bite, and turned through the mayonnaise into a cool, loose salad.
+That salad goes between the bread and the whole thing waits in the cold until it is eaten.
+The first thing the bite gives is the soft loaf; the second, running through everything else, is the spring of the shrimp.

-Because the shrimp carry the sandwich nearly alone, small things decide it.
+Because the shrimp carry it nearly alone, small things decide a good one.
 Overcook them and they go rubbery and squeak against the teeth; undercook and they turn slippery and slick.
 Chop them too fine and the filling becomes a uniform paste with no shrimp left to feel; leave the pieces too large and the salad will not hold between the slices and tumbles out the side.
-The mayonnaise has to bind without drowning, a thin film that coats the shrimp and the bread rather than a wet pool, since too much turns the loaf soggy before it reaches the plate.
-Many builds fold in chopped boiled egg, a little diced cucumber, or celery for crunch, each addition stretching the shrimp and adding a texture the mayo and the loaf otherwise lack.
+The mayonnaise has to bind without drowning, a coat that films the shrimp and the bread rather than a wet pool, since too much soaks the loaf soggy before it reaches the plate.
+Many builds stretch the shrimp with a supporting texture, chopped boiled egg, a little diced cucumber, celery for crunch, each adding something the mayo and the loaf otherwise lack; a weak one gives itself away fast, the shrimp gone rubbery or the bread wet through, tasting mostly of mayonnaise and very little of shellfish.

-It sits in the cold salad-sando family rather than the fried-cutlet one, and that placement is the clearest way to read it.
-Its closest relative is the tamago sando, which uses the identical method, a protein chopped and bound in kewpie on crustless shokupan, and swaps shrimp for egg; held against it, the shrimp version is sweeter, firmer, and a touch more luxurious, with the snap of shellfish where the egg sando has the soft give of cooked white.
-Chicken, tuna, and ham salad sandos round out the same shelf, each one the same cold mayonnaise logic with the protein changed.
+It sits in the cold salad-sando family, and its closest relative is the tamago sando, which uses the identical method, a protein chopped and bound in kewpie on crustless shokupan, and swaps shrimp for egg.
+Held against it, the shrimp version is sweeter, firmer, and a touch more luxurious, with the snap of shellfish where the egg sando has the soft give of cooked white.
+Chicken, tuna, and ham salad sandos round out the same chiller shelf, each the same cold mayonnaise logic with the protein changed.

 Read next